- Audio Visual Resources

-A selection of national newspapers are available in the library on the newspaper rack by the door; please do not remove these from the library.
+A selection of national newspapers are available on the newspaper rack by break out area.

 Office space at INI is limited and most offices are shared work spaces.
 Each programme is allocated a number of 2 and 3 people offices.
-Visitors who are not allocated an office have the option to work in either the library or the mezzanine work area.
+Visitors who are not allocated an office have the option to work in the mezzanine work area.

 See also Entry Cards and Keys.